 The Master of Environmental Science provides a strong training in the skills of Industrial Ecology, focusing on quantitative analysis preparing students for jobs in industry, consultancies, and research.
 The program equips students with skills in carbon footprinting, life cycle assessment, and material stock dynamics to address issues such as energy and transportation systems, metal cycles, waste treatment and the circular economy.
 The degree includes a strong research component, where students get to work on real projects with CIE faculty.

-The Doctor of Philosophy (Ph.D.) degree is conferred through the Graduate School of Yale University and the Doctor of Forestry and Environmental Studies (D.F.E.S.) through the School of Forestry and Environmental studies.
+The Doctor of Philosophy (Ph.D.) degree is conferred through the Graduate School of Yale University and the Doctor of Forestry and Environmental Studies (D.F.E.S.) through the Yale School of the Environment.
 Doctoral work is concentrated in areas of faculty research which, within the IEM program, is centered on enhancing and applying the concepts of industrial ecology.

 The Doctor of Philosophy (Ph.D.) degree is conferred through the Graduate School of Yale University and the School of Engineering & Applied Science.